Kounteyo/Python_chatbot/Generative based chatbots/readme.md

 Anaconda or Google colab will not display the GUI properly.
 So, better to use Spyder that comes with Anaconda.
 Don't forget to launch it in Tensorflow environment)

+# Deployment or integration with any application or website

+To deploy it in any website or application we can easily do it using TensorFlow lite.
+The trained model is saved in the main folder of Generative Based chat bot.
+It can be also deployed using any API service in which the model needs to be hosted in a server and connect it via a API to get the response.
+The GUI needs to be configured while deployment.
+Feel free to leave a comment in case of deployment issues.